aguillot-fme/rasterpipeline/README.md

 - **MinIO**: S3-compatible object storage for raw and processed raster files.
 - **Postgres**: Metadata database for Airflow.

-You can trigger the Airflow DAG (`raster_pipeline`) via the Airflow REST API or UI.
+You can trigger the Airflow DAG (`raster_ingest`) via the Airflow REST API or UI.
 A simple Python example is provided in `client_example.py`.

 ## Setup & Running